 - Developing / updating crisis plans

-- Support for symptoms of mental illness and addiction
+- Support for symptoms of mental illness

 - Supportive counselling